Josh Lafazan

-Joshua Lafazan (born January 29, 1994) is an American politician and a member of the Nassau County (New York) Legislature from the 18th district.
+Joshua Alexander Lafazan (born January 29, 1994) is an American politician and a former member of the Nassau County Legislature from the 18th district.
 When elected to the Syosset School Board in 2012, he was the youngest elected official in New York State.
 He was a candidate to become the Democratic nominee for New York's 3rd congressional district in the 2022 United States House of Representatives election.

 Education

 Lafazan attended Nassau Community College and received the State University of New York Chancellor's Award for Student Excellence.
 Lafazan attended Cornell University for his Bachelor of Science degree and Harvard University for his Master of Education degree.
 He is pursuing doctoral studies at the University of Pennsylvania.